kevgk/Leya/readme.md

 ### data

-The api responds with an object containing your data and metadata at the root level of the object.
+The api responds with an object containing your data and metadata.
 When requesting an array of rows, with methods like getWhere, the results are put into an array with the name of the database.

-### \_\_error
+### error

 When the \_\_error value is empty or 0, no error occurred, while executing the function.

-### \_\_affectedRows
+### affectedRows

 The amount of rows, that got affected by the function.